UyTran0610/markdown-live-app/README.md

 ### PDF

+> [!TIP]
+> **Switch to the Light theme before exporting.**
+> For the best results, use the **Light** theme before exporting to PDF so the printed document has clean colors and good contrast on paper.

 > [!IMPORTANT]
 > **System Print Engine Settings:**
 > To ensure printed documents or exported PDF files retain background colors, Alert Callouts, and code block styles:
 > 1. In the system Print Dialog, expand the **More settings** dropdown.
 > 2. Enable the **Background graphics** checkbox.

+### DOC

+> [!TIP]
+> **Switch to the Light theme before exporting.**
+> For the best results, use the **Light** theme before exporting to DOC so the exported Word document keeps clean colors and good contrast.

+The exported `.doc` file can be opened in Microsoft Word.
+Mermaid diagrams are automatically converted to images.

 ---